Burning of Washington: Legacy

 In 2009, President Barack Obama held a ceremony at the White House to honor the Madisons' slave Paul Jennings as a representative of staff action to save the Gilbert Stuart painting and other valuables.
 (The painting that was saved was a copy Stuart made of the painting, not the original, although it is the same one on display in the East Room.)
 "A dozen descendants of Jennings came to Washington, to visit the White House.
 They looked at the painting their relative helped save."
 In an interview with National Public Radio, Jennings' great-great-grandson, Hugh Alexander, said, "We were able to take a family portrait in front of the painting, which was for me one of the high points."
 He confirmed that Jennings later purchased his freedom from the widowed Dolley Madison.

-During heated free trade negotiations in 2018, Canadian Prime Minister Justin Trudeau asked President Donald Trump how the United States could justify protective tariffs as a national security issue.
+During heated free trade negotiations in 2018, Canadian prime minister Justin Trudeau asked President Donald Trump how the United States could justify protective tariffs as a national security issue.
 Trump retorted, "Didn't you guys burn down the White House?"
+However, major-general Robert Ross who had commanded the attack was from the British Isles (present-day Northern Ireland).